 Hours/Week: 2

-Dress: Lavender camisole leotard, matching skirt, pink or flesh colored tights, pink ballet shoes, hair in bun
+Dress: Lavender camisole leotard, matching skirt, pink or flesh-colored, convertible tights, pink, canvas ballet shoes, hair in bun

 Schedule: Fridays 4:00 to 6:00 p.m.